esmaxness/Old_Blog_Repo/_projects/2_project.md

 ### Participacion

 My participation focused on the development of an IoT application to collect the ibeacons propagated by the radar COVID-19 mobile applications.
 These contact tracing apps were based on the Apple/Google API and the GAEN protocol.
-They uses the Bluetooth Low Energy (BLE) technology to propagate ibeacons with contact tracing while preserving the privary of each person.
-I designed and implemented an application to collect this ibeacons under the GAEN protocol by using an ESP-32 based wristband.
+They employed the Bluetooth Low Energy (BLE) technology to propagate ibeacons with contact tracing information while preserving the privary of each person.
+I designed and implemented an IoT-based system to collect this ibeacons under the GAEN protocol by using a smartwatch (ESP-32 based wristband).
+The app developed was optimized until reach an 80% of battery consumption optimization.